Activity is important as it can improve both mental and physical health.

 Studies produced by the mental health campaign “Feel Your Personal Best” demonstrate that mental health has become even more of a priority given the ongoing COVID-19 pandemic.
 This campaign was even supported by Sir Chris Hoy!
 The study showed that 81% of people said being more active positively impacted on their mental wellbeing, over 50% said that it helped them feel more relaxed, while over 33% said that it made them feel less anxious.

-When we talk about sport we often go along the lines of competitive sports such as football, rugby, athletics and so on, however simple exercise like walking, running, and cycling to the shop, rather than taking the car can help relieve stress.
+When we talk about sport we often go along the lines of competitive sports such as football, rugby, athletics and so on, however simple exercises like walking, running, and cycling to the shop, rather than taking the car can help relieve stress.
 This can give a sense of calmness and give you a feeling of achievement after completing these tasks.
 We must make sure that the exercise is enjoyable, so we want to get active time and time again.

 What activities count?